With a pen stroke, President Joe Biden cancels Keystone XL pipeline project | DW | 21.01.2021

 The freshly inaugurated US president has used an executive order to cancel the controversial Canadian pipeline project approved by his predecessor.
 Joe Biden has said climate change will be a major focus of presidency.

-Within hours of taking his oath of office, the 46th president of the United States, Joe Biden, on Wednesday signed over a dozen executive orders , among them one cancelling the permit for the controversial Keystone XL pipeline.
+Within hours of taking his oath of office, Joe Biden, the 46th president of the United States, had signed over a dozen executive orders, among them one canceling the permit for the controversial Keystone XL oil and gas pipeline.

 The pipeline was to carry millions of gallons of petroleum from Canada to refineries in the US.
-Along with cancelling the project, the executive order revokes oil and gas development at national wildlife monuments.
+Along with the project cancellation, the executive order revokes oil and gas development at national wildlife monuments.

 Conceived over 10 years ago, the $8 billion (€6.6 billion) pipeline has been fraught with controversy from the beginning.